Thinking About Replacing Your Conservatory Roof? Read This First

 What Is a Tiled Roof Conservatory?

 You can customise the roof to match your home, with a wide range of tile colours available — from slate grey to deep red and black.
-You can also choose the ceiling style internally, such as a sloped or vaulted ceiling to increase the feeling of space.
+You can also choose the internal ceiling style, such as a sloped or vaulted ceiling to increase the feeling of space.
+If you still want plenty of natural light, skylights can be added to the design.
+These are a popular feature in modern Guardian tiled roof systems, offering the benefits of solid roofing while letting daylight into the room below.

 brown tiled roof